Our approach to breast cancer care

 MaineHealth Cancer Care Network specialists offer comprehensive breast cancer services that include early detection, diagnostic imaging, and personalized treatment.
 The list below shows which doctors may be involved in your breast cancer care.
-Select the type of specialist you're looking for below to find a provider in your area.

 - Medical Oncologists treat cancer using medicine (chemotherapy, targeted therapy, biotherapy, and/or immunotherapy) rather than radiation.

 - Breast Surgeons focus on the surgical management of cancer.

 - Radiation Oncologists use high-energy X-rays to destroy cancer cells while sparing surrounding normal tissue.

 - Plastic & Reconstructive Surgeons provide breast reconstruction for patients who've had surgery as part of breast cancer treatment.
 Before undergoing mastectomy or other surgical treatment, patients can explore options for immediate or delayed reconstructive breast surgery.

 - Cancer Patient Navigators make sure you and your family have everything you need to make informed and timely decisions about your treatment.

 Patient navigators partner with you on your journey toward recovery by providing the help and resources you need.

 Breast changes may be signs of breast cancer